Constellation-Labs/documentation-hub/validate/validator/trustLabels.md

 ---

 Trust labels are components of Proof of Reputable Observation (PRO).
 They impact various things, like which nodes to download snapshots from.
-Trust labels are off-chain knowledge of how trusthworthy nodes are and how likely they are to attack the network.
-They are local, bias values that you provide to your nodes at boot-time, and they apply to those nodes.
+Trust labels are off-chain knowledge of how trustworthy nodes are and how likely they are to attack the network.
+They are local bias values that you provide to your nodes at boot-time, and they apply to those nodes.
 So, different nodes can be biased differently.

-Trust labels are numeric values between `-1` and `1` where `-1` is the highest level of distrust and `1` is the highest level of trust.
-They correspond to conventional movie or producting ratings.
-For example, a node that is known to be extremely secure can be given a very high trust label (e.g., `0.9`).
-A node that is operated by someone you trust (e.g., yourself), can be given a score like `0.6`.
-A node that you know is run by a human operator, but are otherwise unsure of might be a `0.5`.
-A node that is suspected of being in a botnet can be given a negative trust label, like `-0.6`. `0` indicates neutral trust and is distinct from the absense of a trust label.
-In other words, `0` means that there is knowledge of a node, but the knowledge indicates a neutral trust.
-So, a node you know about, but have no reason to trust or distrust might be a `0`.
-In contrast, the absense of a trust label means that there is no knowledge of a node.
-You should **not** provide labels to nodes you have no knowledge about.
-Negative trust labels are not the same as blacklisting a node, but they do bias operations against those nodes.
+Trust labels are numeric values between `-1` and `1`. `-1` is the highest level of distrust, and `1` is the highest level of trust.
+They correspond to conventional movie or product ratings.
+For example, a node you know to be very secure can get a high trust label rating (e.g., `0.9`).
+Nodes operated by someone you trust (e.g., yourself) might get scores of `0.6` or `0.7`.
+If you know a node not a bot, but are otherwise unsure of it, you might give that node a rating of `0.5`.
+To nodes suspected of being in a botnet, you might assign them negative trust label ratings (e.g., `-0.6`).

+Negative trust labels are not the same as blacklisting nodes, but they do bias operations against those nodes.
 For example, if `Node B` views `Node A` with a `-1` trust, `Node B` will download from `Node A` unless a trusted node is available.

+`0` indicates neutral trust and is distinct from the absence of a trust label.
+In other words, `0` means you know about the node and have no reason to trust or distrust it.
+No trust label means you don't know about the node.
+You should not provide labels to nodes you do not know about.

-As your nodes interact with the other nodes on the network, they will develop their own view of each other node's trustworthiness.
-So, the trust labels that you provided dimish in significance.
-In other words, trust labels are at their most impactful when there is no other knowledge or interaction history.
-Trust labels are meant to secure your nodes and represent your personal view of the trustworthiness of other nodes on the network.
-You should not replicate someone else's trust labels.
-PRO automatically incorporates information from peer nodes, so there is no need to copy someone else's scores.
+As your nodes interact with the other nodes on the network, they will develop their personal view of each peer's trustworthiness.
+So, the trust labels that you provided diminish in significance.
+In other words, trust labels are at their most impactful when there is no other knowledge of or history of interactions with the other nodes on the network.
+Trust labels represent your personal view of the trustworthiness of your peers and help secure your nodes.
+Do not replicate someone else's trust labels.
+PRO automatically incorporates information from peer nodes.
+So, there is no need to copy someone else's scores.

 When booting your node, use the `` argument and provide the path to a flat file containing the trust